Martin Luther King Jr.: Awards and recognition

 There are three urgent and indeed great problems that we face not only in the United States of America but all over the world today.
 That is the problem of racism, the problem of poverty and the problem of war.

 In addition to his nominations for three Grammy Awards, King posthumously won for Best Spoken Word Recording in 1971 for "Why I Oppose The War In Vietnam".

-In 1977, the Presidential Medal of Freedom was posthumously awarded to King by President Jimmy Carter.
+In 1977, President Jimmy Carter posthumously awarded the Presidential Medal of Freedom to King.
 The citation read:

 Martin Luther King Jr. was the conscience of his generation.
 He gazed upon the great wall of segregation and saw that the power of love could bring it down.
 From the pain and exhaustion of his fight to fulfill the promises of our founding fathers for our humblest citizens, he wrung his eloquent statement of his dream for America.
 He made our nation stronger because he made it better.
 His dream sustains us yet.

 King and his wife were also awarded the Congressional Gold Medal in 2004.

 King was second in Gallup's List of Most Widely Admired People of the 20th Century.
 In 1963, he was named Time Person of the Year, and, in 2000, he was voted sixth in an online "Person of the Century" poll by the same magazine.
-King placed third in the Greatest American contest conducted by the Discovery Channel and AOL.
+King placed third in The Greatest American conducted by the Discovery Channel and AOL.

 Five-dollar bill

 On April 20, 2016, Treasury Secretary Jacob Lew announced that the $5, $10, and $20 bills would all undergo redesign prior to 2020.
 Lew said that while Lincoln would remain on the front of the $5 bill, the reverse would be redesigned to depict various historical events that had occurred at the Lincoln Memorial.
-Among the planned designs are images from King's "I Have a Dream" speech and the 1939 concert by opera singer Marian Anderson.
+Among the planned designs are images from King's "I Have a Dream" speech.

 Memorials

-Many memorial sites, buildings and sculptures have been created to honor Martin Luther King Jr, including the Martin Luther King Jr. Memorial Library in Washington, D.C., the Dr. Martin Luther King Jr. Library, located in downtown San Jose, California, and the Martin Luther King Jr. Memorial located in West Potomac Park next to the National Mall in Washington, D.C., many other memorials have been made in The United States of America and in other countries to honor his legacy.
+Many memorial sites, buildings and sculptures have been created to honor Martin Luther King Jr, including the Martin Luther King Jr. Memorial Library in Washington, D.C., the Dr. Martin Luther King Jr. Library in San Jose, California, and the Martin Luther King Jr. Memorial in West Potomac Park next to the National Mall in Washington, D.C.

+Honorary doctorates

+King has received several honorary doctorates.